OriMatara/Submatrix-Search--Parallel-Implementation/README.md

 ## Overview

-Welcome to the Parallel Image Processing project!
-This software, focuses on optimizing image-related operations through parallel computing.
+Welcome to Parallel implementation of Submatrix Search in large matrix!
+This software, focuses on optimizing image-related operations (finding objects in pictures) through parallel computing.
 The implementation utilizes MPI (Message Passing Interface) and OpenMP (Open Multi-Processing) to distribute tasks efficiently among processes, enhancing the overall performance of the image processing workflow.

 ## Table of Contents